-The results of this IFA are intended to provide preliminary guidance for further legislative efforts, data analysis and reporting by the County on a community level, negotiations over CSA and other County tax revenues for unincorporated services, and as a basis for a future Comprehensive Fiscal analysis (CFA) to be prepared by LAFCO if it receives an incorporated county services to municipal city governance if a new city proves to be feasible based on further LAFCO review.
+The results of this IFA are intended to provide preliminary guidance for further legislative efforts, data analysis and reporting by the County on a community level, negotiations over CSA and other County tax revenues for unincorporated services, and as a basis for a future Comprehensive Fiscal analysis (CFA) to be prepared by LAFCO if it receives an incorporation petition or resolution.
+The intent of the IFA is to facilitate a rational transition from unincorporated county services to municipal city governance if a new city proves to be feasible based on further LAFCO review.